natenka/pyneng-book-en/docs/source/book/Part_II.rst

 II.
 Code reuse
 ################################

-When writing code, some of the actions are often repeated.
-It can be a small block of 3-5 lines, or it can be a fairly large sequence of actions.
+When writing code, some of the steps are often repeated.
+It can be a small block of 3-5 lines, or it can be a fairly large sequence of steps.
 Copying code is a bad idea.
 Because if you have to update one of copies later, you have to update others.

 Instead, you create a special code block with name - function.
 And every